epebojot/angular/aio/content/tutorial/toh-pt5.md

 By convention, the module class name is `AppRoutingModule` and it belongs in the `app-routing.module.ts` in the `src/app` folder.

+Notice: Previously, it was created by default using `ng new angular-tour-of-heroes` if you chose `Want to add route?: Yes`.
+Please check if there is already `src / app / app-routing.module.ts`.
+If so, skip the cli.
+If not then run this cli from the command line:

 Use the CLI to generate it.

 <code-example language="sh" class="code-shell">
   ng generate module app-routing --flat --module=app
 </code-example>

 <div class="alert is-helpful">